 If you've been on Rock 'n' Roller Coaster Avec Aerosmith, you'll know what you're in for.
 The structure of the ride is the same, and there's still a countdown before blasting off.

-Instead of big neon signs, there's several screens placed throughout with Iron Man and Captain Marvel flying around.
-I personally couldn't tell what was happening as you only see each screen for a split second, but the audio of each scene is played in full from your seat.
+Instead of big neon signs, there's several screens placed throughout with Iron Man and Captain Marvel flying around taking you through the story.
+Like Space Mountain, it can be tough to see what's happening, which means you'll just have to ride it again!
+The audio of each scene is played in full from your seat, even if you're not watching the screens or have your eyes closed.
 The ride is much more dark than before, and that corkscrew really creeps up on you in the dark.
 If you liked the attraction before, you'll like it now.
-I wouldn't say the actual ride portion is an improvement, but it's still a rollercoaster I thoroughly enjoying riding.

 Overall, the building design with all the LED's behind it, the LED sign and the queue all look really good and I was really impressed.
 The whole queue and pre-show section is incredible- we're talking Flights Of Passage good.
-While the attraction has the same structure, the difficulty keeping up with the screens while you're being thrown about is somewhat jarring, I personally do just enjoy this rollercoaster for what it is though.
-With the trend of using more and more screens, we need to give credit when imagineers create fantastic real-world props like the Iron Man animatronic, that's where the magic is.
+While the attraction has the same structure as before, I personally just enjoy this rollercoaster for what it is.
+With the trend of using more and more screens, we need to give credit when imagineers creating fantastic real-world props like the Iron Man animatronic- that's where the magic is.